Sexual harassment: Training and awareness

+This Ask for Angela poster informs readers of an option for getting help from a venue's staff in dealing with sexual harassment or safety issues.

 Prevention strategies often start with raising awareness and advocating for cultures and organizations to stop tolerating harassment.
 Sexual harassment and assault may be prevented by secondary school, college, and workplace education programs.
 At least one program for fraternity men produced "sustained behavioral change".

 Many sororities and fraternities in the United States take preventive measures against hazing and hazing activities during the participants' pledging processes (which may often include sexual harassment).
-Many Greek organizations and universities nationwide have anti-hazing policies that explicitly recognize various acts and examples of hazing, and offer preventive measures for such situations.
+Many Greek organizations and universities nationwide have anti-hazing policies that explicitly recognize various forms of hazing and provide preventive measures to address such situations.

 Current workplace anti-sexual harassment training programs, policies, and reporting mechanisms have little evidence of effectiveness.
-Many trainings succeed at teaching people about harassment-related laws and policies but not on acting better, and "some studies suggest that training may in fact backfire, reinforcing gendered stereotypes that place women at a disadvantage".
+Many trainings succeed at teaching people about harassment-related laws and policies, but not on acting better, and "some studies suggest that training may in fact backfire, reinforcing gendered stereotypes that place women at a disadvantage".
 There is evidence that ineffective trainings can make men scared to interact with women due to heightened fears that they will be falsely accused of harassment, thus leading to gender-based discrimination.

+News report about a harassment and bystander intervention workshop held for employees at a coffee shop.

-In-person trainings that are customized to one workplace and involve active tasks, lasting longer than a few hours, have more evidence of effectiveness and less chance of backfiring.
-How leaders have signaled their intentions behind the trainings is also important: employees react differently to trainings depending on why they think their manager is providing the training.
+In-person training that is customized to a single workplace and involves active tasks, lasting longer than a few hours, has stronger evidence of effectiveness and a lower risk of backfiring.
+How leaders have signaled their intentions behind the training is also important: employees react differently to training depending on why they think their manager is providing the training.
 Anti-harassment training that solely targets managers is also effective, because it is often presented in a way that reduces managers' defensiveness at receiving the training.
-These often present harassment as a common issue that managers must root out, and managers are treated as potential allies who are being taught new techniques, rather than potential harassers.
+These often present harassment as a common issue that managers must root out and treat managers as potential allies, teaching them new techniques rather than treating them as potential harassers.

-Evidence has shown that bystander intervention training is a more effective method for changing harassment culture than standard anti-harassment trainings.
-Bystander intervention focuses on teaching positive skills that people can use to intervene if they see harassment or other problems happening.
-These trainings don't make students as defensive as sexual harassment trainings: students are taught positive skills rather than told what to avoid, and are treated as potential allies rather than harassers.
+Evidence shows that bystander intervention training is more effective at changing harassment culture than standard anti-harassment training.
+Bystander intervention focuses on teaching positive skills people can use to intervene when they see harassment or other problems.
+These trainings do not make students as defensive as sexual harassment trainings: students are taught positive skills rather than told what to avoid, and are treated as potential allies rather than harassers.
 Systematic, well-made bystander intervention training has been shown to decrease the amount of harassment where it is implemented in higher education institutions.